Tools for Preparing Fall Courses

 - To see a walkthrough, watch our How to: Access & Link Streaming Videos Off Campus video (the proxy server prefix technique applies to any materials - not just videos).

-- For further information on posting licensed or copyrighted resources, please see our Posting to SAIC Course Pages page on the Academic Integrity web page.
+For further information on posting licensed or copyrighted resources, please see the Posting to SAIC Course Pages page on the Academic Integrity web page.

 Starting mid-August, users will be able to ask a librarian questions by using the new chat boxes that will appear on the library website.
 This service will allow you to ask questions, get help setting up appointments, and share screens.
 We are excited to offer this new service to continue providing the best support to our community while not in the library.